-These Paleo Coconut Flour Pancakes are delicious!
+These Coconut Banana Flour Pancakes are delicious Paleo, gluten-free and dairy-free!

 This is an updated version of the coconut flour pancakes recipe I published a few years ago.
 While I loved the original version of this recipe (Goop coconut flour pancakes), a few tweaks make the coconut pancakes recipe even more fantastic.